 Dirt and dust complaints

-When investigating a dust complaint, Council considers the:
+When investigating a dust complaint, Brisbane City Council considers:

 - amount of dust being emitted